JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 **Forecasting**

-We used dynamic forecasted and projected median home sale values for each zip code 5 years into the future and based the current median home sale value as the investment value.
+We used dynamic forecasting and projected median home sale values for each zip code 5 years into the future and based the current median home sale value as the investment value.
 With the investment value and the 5-year projected value we calculated ROI (return on investment) as:

 profit/investment * 100 -which equated to- (forecasted value - current value)/investment value * 100